This page is sponsored by:

 biography

-Born in New Jersey in February 1910, glamorous actress Joan Bennett was the daughter of stage and screen actor Richard Bennett.
-Unlike her sister Constance Bennett, she initially lacked an interest in performing onstage.
+Joan Bennett Born in Palisades, New Jersey, on February 27, 1910, glamorous actress Joan Bennett was the daughter of stage and screen actor Richard Bennett.
+Unlike her sister, actress Constance Bennett, she initially lacked an interest in performing onstage.
 However, when she divorced her first husband in the late 1920s, she turned to the family profession as a means to support her herself and her infant daughter.
 Surprisingly, Bennett found good roles quickly and became well known in a string of 1930s films.
 Bennett continued to work after her second marriage to writer Gene Markey and after giving birth to a second daughter.
-Filmgoers sometimes confused Joan Bennett with lookalike sister Constance Bennett, who was arguably a bigger star in the 1930s.
-In 1938, at about the time Bennett's marriage to Markey ended, she dyed her blond locks black for a lead role in the comedy Trade Winds; this set her apart from her more-famous sister and transformed her career virtually overnight.
+Filmgoers sometimes confused Joan Bennett with lookalike sister Constance Bennett, who was a bigger star in the 1930s.
+In 1938, at about the time Bennett's marriage to Markey ended, she dyed her blond locks black for a lead role in the comedy Trade Winds; this gave her an identity apart from her more-famous sister and transformed her career virtually overnight.

 Bennett remained a brunette for the rest of her life and became one of the 1940s most popular film noir femme fatales.
-Her best film noir titles include The Woman in the Window (1944) and Scarlett Street (1945).
-In 1940, she married her third husband, famed producer Walter Wanger, and the union produced two more daughters for Joan Bennett.
+Her best film noir titles include The Woman in the Window (1944; with Edward G. Robinson and Raymond Massey) and Scarlett Street (1945; with Edward G. Robinson).
+In 1940, she married her third husband, famed producer Walter Wanger, and the union produced two more daughters for Joan Bennett in 1943 and 1948.
 She continued starring in numerous films through the late 1940s.
-By the turn of the decade, Bennett was nearing 40 and getting too mature to play temptresses, so she began a transition to matrons in the comedies Father of the Bride (1950) and Father's Little Dividend (1951).
-Unfortunately, just at that time her career hit an icy patch when Bennett's husband Walter Wanger suspected her of having an affair with her agent, Jennings Lang.
-In a jealous rage, Wanger shot Lang while Lang and Bennett were having a meeting.
-Although Lang survived the injury, the ensuing scandal and resulting bad publicity damaged Bennett's film career.
-Joan Bennett had no screen work for three years until she was approached by Roger Corman in 1954 to star as the villainous Mrs. Cummings in the excellent low-budget Allied Artists film noir release Highway Dragnet.
-Her film career picked up somewhat afterward, but her big comeback would have to wait until the mid 1960s.
+By the turn of the decade, Bennett was nearing 40 and getting too mature to play temptresses, so she began a transition to matrons in the comedies Father of the Bride (1950; with Spencer Tracy and Elizabeth Taylor) and Father's Little Dividend (1951; with Spencer Tracy and Elizabeth Taylor).
+Unfortunately, just at that time her career hit an icy patch when Bennett's husband Walter Wanger discovered Bennett was having an affair with her agent, Jennings Lang.
+In a jealous rage, Wanger shot Lang.
+Although Lang survived the injury, the ensuing scandal and resulting bad publicity cratered Bennett's film career.
+Joan Bennett had no screen work for three years until she was approached by Roger Corman to star as the villainous Mrs. Cummings in the excellent low-budget Allied Artists film noir release Highway Dragnet (1954; with Richard Conte and Mary Beth Hughes).
+Her acting career picked up somewhat later in the 1950s, mostly in television, but a big comeback would have to wait until the mid 1960s.

 the films of joan bennett